 I am probably preaching to the choir and most of the people that read this blog are probably not the type to over use terms like this without thinking.
 These popular news bite terms get tossed around on social media and casual conversation.
 They then become ensconced in our daily lives in a way that is not so positive or in ways that just make no sense.

 Of course we all have groups of people that annoy us or frustrate us or that we can’t relate to.
 Everyone has a bias or a prejudice.
 If you say you don’t you are either related to Mother Teresa or are lying through your teeth.
-But bashing and attacking any one group is not going to help your cause.
+But bashing and attacking any group, except for maybe a hate inspired group, is not going to help your cause.
 It doesn’t help anyone grow and only hurts and deepens wounds and conflict.

-I think it is ok for men to be rough and tough and watch sports or to knit and read books and go to Broadway plays, whatever makes them happy.
+I think it is fine for men to be rough and tough and watch sports or to knit and read books and go to Broadway plays, whatever makes them happy.
 Judging the sex of a person is just as wrong as judging sexual orientation of someone.
-But assuming that all men are over sexual bullies is preposterous.
+But assuming that all men are over sexualized bullies is preposterous.
 However, I do think it is correct to call people out who truly are doing something terrible and violating and harmful.
-Absotively, Posilutely.
+Absotively, Posituley.
 It is mandatory that we stand up for wrongdoing.

 But as humans we have got to learn to use better terminology towards each other, period.
 I completely get why some of these terms were adopted or adapted to fit certain personas.
 But it is extremely dangerous and irresponsible to target a group of people, many who are innocents, and label them as evil.
 Our emotions towards wrong have to be directed properly or we become the toxic ones.
 You don’t have to agree with me, I just urge you to consider what I am saying.